CanonicalLtd/maas-docs/en/manage-ha.md

 sudo systemctl restart postgresql
 ```

-On a secondary host, add the new API server by installing a few carefully
+On a secondary host, add the new API server by installing `maas-region-api`:
-chosen packages:

 ```bash
 sudo apt install maas-region-api maas-dns